 These rolls are a lovely make-ahead recipe!
 You have a couple of options here – either refrigerate them for the first rise or the second rise.

-1. First Rise: Make the dough, cover it tightly, and let it slow-rise in the fridge for up to 24 hours.
+1. First Rise – make the dough, cover it tightly, and let it slow-rise in the fridge for up to 24 hours.
 When you’re ready to assemble the rolls, remove the dough from the fridge and let it warm up for about 1 hour, until doubled in size.
 Shape the rolls and finish according to the recipe directions.

-2. Second Rise: You can also shape the rolls, tightly cover the pan, and refrigerate them for the second rise for up to 24 hours.
+2. Second Rise – you can also shape the rolls, tightly cover the pan, and refrigerate them for the second rise for up to 24 hours.
 When you’re ready to bake the rolls, remove them from the fridge and let them warm up until they’re puffy, about 1 hour.
 Bake and enjoy!

-Recipe tips
+Parting tips

 • This recipe is super easy to double.
 Just bake the rolls in 2 pans and you’ll have rolls for a crowd!
 You can also double the recipe and freeze half for later.